CE103 Algorithms and Programming I¶

 - C++ Console Application Selection will generate a C++ console project we can change extension to C to compile our application as C application.

-we will convert c-sample-app.c
+we will convert c-sample-app.c to following code

 #include <stdio.h>